Pupil Personal Development

 I think it is important that we have a wellbeing champion because everyone has feelings and if toy bottle up your feelings you can feel overwhelmed.

-Hello, we are the Multi-Faith team, made up of children in Key Stage 2 at Briar Hill Primary School.
+Hello, we are the Multi-Faith team, made up of children from across the whole school at Briar Hill Primary School.

 We all celebrate different religions or faiths and our aim is to promote and celebrate our diversity within our school.